ContextLab/supereeg/docs/tutorial/model_objects.rst

 Model objects and predicting whole brain activity
 =================================================

-Model objects are superEEG’s class that contains the model that reconstructs full brain activity timeseries from a smaller sample of electrodes.
-The superEEG package offers a few premade models that you can use to reconstruct brain activity, but also a way to create your own model if you have a dataset of intracranial patient data converted into the brain object format.
+Model objects are supereeg’s class that contains the model that reconstructs full brain activity timeseries from a smaller sample of electrodes.
+The supereeg package offers a few premade models that you can use to reconstruct brain activity, but also a way to create your own model if you have a dataset of intracranial patient data converted into the brain object format.
 This tutorial will go over how to use the